Richard-Sti/GSHE_public/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
 ```

-## Contributors
-- Richard Stiskalek (University of Oxford)
-- Marius Oancea (University of Vienna)
-- Miguel Zumalacarregui (Max Planck Institute for Gravitational Physics)

-## Examples
-...

-## References
-[1] Andersson, Lars, Jérémie Joudioux, Marius A. Oancea, and Ayush Raj.
-"Propagation of polarized gravitational waves."
-Physical Review D 103, no. 4 (2021): 044053.

-[2] ...

-[3] ...

-## Things to be resolved later
-- GW emitter anisotropy
-- JuliaSymbolics.jl to generate high-performance code from symbolic expressions?
-But the current code (ODEs themselves) is already very fast.
-Had a brief look at the package but didn't make much sense out of it.
-- Look into precompilation.
-- Why does the code sometimes struggle to find solutions?
-Too many iterations near the horizon?
-- Asymptotic behaviour far from source need better understood?